Summary

 Notice two factors:

-• The learning rate lr control the learning speed (like in Deep Learning)
+control the learning speed (like in Deep Learning) - The gamma factor

 Those two factors are our most important hyperparameters to tune during training (there are others like the epsilon variables defined in the initialization, if you are curious take a look at epsilon-greedy methods, a super simple way of tackling the exploration-exploitation dilemma in Reinforcement Learning)